The schedule with the next 5 matches of Al Nassr after playing against Damac in the Saudi Pro League

-This Friday, Al Nassr played and won 1-0 against Damac, a team in the middle of the table that has not been particularly difficult for Cristiano Ronaldo's team.
+This Monday, Al Nassr played against its great competitor in Arabia, Al Hilal, in the semi-final of the Saudi Arabian Super Cup.
+Al Hilal, with goals from Malcom and Salem Aldawsari, defeated the Yellow Wave.
+Cristiano Ronaldo was sent off in the 86th minute.
+Sadio Mané closed the gap to 90+9.

-That way, the yellow team will have to close the tournament in a decent manner and focus on the remaining tournaments like Saudi Arabia Super Cup, their next match, and King's Cup of Championsthat is why we mention the following five commitments of the team that commands the 'Bug'.
+Now, Cristiano Ronaldo's club only has to close the league tournament in a decent manner and concentrate on the remaining tournament such as the King's Cup of Championsthat is why we mention the following five commitments of the team that commands the 'Bug'.

-The next match on this calendar is very important, and we have some very intense Saudi Arabia Super Cup semi-finals where the two best teams in the Saudi Pro League will compete to reach a place in the final.
-This is clearly the anticipated final and the winner of this match is expected to take the trophy home.

 Al-Nassr will have to face the tenth team of the Saudi Pro League in the second match.
 Al Feiha is having a very normal season, without pressure to be relegated, but it has also been quite difficult for them to reach the top positions.
 Despite everything, it will not be an easy rival for Cristiano Ronaldo's men.